Every strong executive brand has an online identity that follows these 5 guidelines:

-If you’re first, your comment will usually stay at the top of all comments that follow.
+If you’re first, your comment may remain at the top of all comments that follow.
 More people are likely to read your comment and click on your hyperlinked name to find out more about you.
-Respond quickly with a blog comment when you get a Google Alert for a relevant blog post.

 There’s a tendency to feel that, when you comment, you’re having a private conversation with the blogger.
-Keep in mind that whatever you post as a comment will be out there in the blogosphere forever.
+Keep in mind that whatever you post as a comment will be out there online, possibly forever.
 Be sure your comments won’t negatively impact your brand and reputation.

 Another bonus – The very fact that you routinely comment on blogs positions you as social media-savvy.
 Your target audience will notice.